Tenant's Guide to Renting Property

 Deposit & Rent

-As part of the Housing Act 2004 the Government has introduced tenancy deposit protection for all assured shorthold tenancies (ASTs) in England and Wales where a deposit is taken.
-From April 6th 2007, all deposits paid under an AST have had to be protected within 14 calendar days of receipt by the agent/landlord.
+As part of the Housing Act 2004 the Government has introduced tenancy deposit protection for all assured periodic tenancies (APTs) in England and Wales where a deposit is taken.
+From April 6th 2007, all deposits paid under an APT have had to be protected within 14 calendar days of receipt by the agent/landlord.

 How the TDS Scheme works?